|

 Patient Square Capital, a dedicated health care investment firm, completed the acquisition of Patterson Companies, a dental and animal health distributor, for $4.1bn, according to press releases.

-Patterson Companies was advised by Guggenheim Partners, Eversheds Sutherland (led by Steven Hacking), Taft Stettinius & Hollister and FGS Global (led by Bryan Locke and Jacob Crows).
-Patient Square Capital was advised by Citigroup, UBS, Wells Fargo Securities, Greenberg Traurig, Kirkland & Ellis (led by Maggie Flores, Michael Weisser and Oliver Yee), Latham & Watkins (led by Stelios Saffos, Jesse Sheff, Erika Weinberg and Andrew Baker), Stikeman Elliott (led by John Leopold) and Prosek Partners.
-Debt financing was provided by Citigroup, UBS and Wells Fargo Securities, according to press releases and MergerLinks data.
+Patterson was advised by Guggenheim Partners, Eversheds Sutherland (led by Steven Hacking), Taft Stettinius & Hollister and FGS Global (led by Bryan Locke and Jacob Crows).
+Patient Square was advised by Citigroup, UBS, Wells Fargo Securities, Greenberg Traurig, Kirkland & Ellis (led by Maggie D. Flores, Michael E. Weisser and Oliver Yee), Latham & Watkins (led by Stelios Saffos), Stikeman Elliott (led by John Leopold) and Prosek Partners.
+Debt financing was provided by Citigroup, UBS and Wells Fargo Securities, according to MergerLinks data and press releases.

 Clessidra, a private equity firm, completed the acquisition of a majority stake in MiCROTEC, a wood and food scanning solutions provider, according to press releases.
 Financial terms were not disclosed.